Sep 27, 2023

 Find and Fix Trailing Whitespace in Commits

-This pre-commit type Git hook is quite simple to make.
-Make a file called pre-commit and add the following:
+This pre-commit hook is quite simple to make.
+Make a file called pre-commit and add the following script to it:

 #!/bin/bash -l .git/hooks/pre-commit-master-no-no if [[ $? == 1 ]] then exit 1 fi .git/hooks/pre-commit-debugger .git/hooks/pre-commit-trailing-spaces .git/hooks/pre-commit-images .git/hooks/pre-commit-pair